zobinHuang/TCP-UDP-socket-notes/2.cs_model/readme.md

     * If the kernel has not started sending the data in the sending buffer of **sockfd** or there is no data in the buffer, then it will compare the remaining space of **sockfd**'s send buffer with **len**.
 If **len** is larger than the size of the remaining space, then it will wait for the kernel to send the data in the buffer of **sockfd**.
 Otherwise, it will copy the data in **buf** to the send buffer of **sockfd**.
 * Return value:
     * If it successfully copies data from **buf** to the send buffer of **sockfd**, it will return the actual number of bytes it copied.
-    * If an error happened during copying data, it will return *SOCKET_ERROR*.
+    * If an error happened during copying data, it will return -1. \
+    Under Windows, you can use WSAGetLastError() to get the error code. \
+    Under Linux, you can get the error code via errno.
-    * If the network was disconnected while waiting for the kernel to send data,
+    * If the network was disconnected while waiting for the kernel to send data:
+        * it will return 0 if the peer invoked *close() / closesocket()* to close the connection.
-      * under Windows: it will return 0.
+        * it will return -1 if the peer directly killed the process.
 ```C
 int recv( SOCKET sockfd, char *buf, int len, int flags);
 ```